tapir-test/tapir-website/_docs/usingtapir/Archetypes.md

 ## tapir-bootstrap-archetype

-This archteype can be used for Tapir bootstrap modules.
+This archteype can be used for <i>tapir</i> bootstrap modules.
 The modules inherits from *tapir-starter-selenium-allure*.
 It provides a basic [@BootstrapConfiguration](https://psbm-mvnrepo-p.intranet.kiel.bmiag.de/tapir/latest/apidocs/de/bmiag/tapir/bootstrap/annotation/BootstrapConfiguration.html) annotated class and an executable test based on the Google website.